Arthur Judson Brown

 Arthur Judson Brown (December 3, 1856 – January 11, 1963) was an American clergyman, missionary and author.

 Brown was born in Holliston, Massachusetts, and was ordained as a Presbyterian minister in 1883.
 Brown preached in various cities throughout the United States, including Portland, Oregon and Oak Park, Illinois from 1883 to 1895.

 Often termed a "missionary statesman," Brown traveled throughout the world—most notably in China and other Asian countries.
 During the time Brown surveyed China, he wrote a seventeen-volume diary of what he'd seen and discovered.
 Over time, Brown communicated with Roman Catholic, Jewish, and Greek Orthodox leaders, in addition to such influential Protestant clergymen as Henry Sloane Coffin, Nathan Söderblom, and John R. Mott.
 Brown himself received letters from five American Presidents and various other government officials.
-Booker T. Washington, John D. Rockefeller, Jr. (1839–1937), and John Wanamaker were among his famous American correspondents.
-In addition, members of European and Asian royalty, including Chinese general and emperor, Yuan Shih-kai, were in communication with Brown.
+Booker T. Washington, John D. Rockefeller Jr. (1839–1937), and John Wanamaker were among his famous American correspondents.
+In addition, members of European and Asian royalty, including Chinese general and self-proclaimed emperor, Yuan Shikai, were in communication with Brown.

 Overall, Brown will be remembered as a pioneer in the ecumenical and world missionary movements of the 19th and 20th centuries and was an individual who was active in and out of the church.
 He served in a plethora of notable positions.
 The following is a lengthy chronology of Brown's achievements and activities.
 During this time Brown also preached at various churches.

 Arthur Judson Brown died in New York City in 1963, 39 days after celebrating his 106th birthday.
 He was subsequently buried in Orange, New Jersey.